 Imagine the damage of each hailstone as if someone has thrown a rock at your roof.
 A few rocks are no big deal, right?
 But what about a few hundred?
 Now consider size.
 Pea-sized hailstones aren’t much of a concern, even if there are quite a few of them.
 It’s a different story for hail that’s the size of a golf ball or even a tennis ball.
-The force at which hail hits your roof, mostly controlled by wind speed, also matters.
+The force at which pellets of frozen rain hits your roof, mostly controlled by wind speed, also matters.
 Lastly, consider the surface of the hailstones themselves.
 Some hailstones are smooth, while others are jagged like broken ice cubes.
 Those sharp corners pounding against your shingles can really hurt your roof.

 How Hail Impacts Different Roofing Materials